TrellixVulnTeam/swahilipython_SCMU/Doc/library/abc.rst

    implementations defined by the registering ABC be callable (not even via :func:`super`). [#]_

-   Classes created with a metaclass of :class:`ABCMeta` have the following method:
+   Classes created with a metakundi of :class:`ABCMeta` have the following method:

    .. method:: register(subclass)

       Register *subclass* as a "virtual subclass" of this ABC.
 For example::

-         from abc import ABC
+         kutoka abc agiza ABC

-         class MyABC(ABC):
+         kundi MyABC(ABC):
              pass

          MyABC.register(tuple)